Hochopepper/SwordToShield/ItemCompendium.md

 | --------------- | -------- | ------------------------- | --------- | -------- | ------------ | ------ |
 ```

+### Armor Sizing
+Many characters may have more extreme sizes, meaning they cannot equip armor
+unless it is specificially designed for them, requiring a different amount of
+materials.
+For each size above medium multiply the cost by X + 1 where "X" is
+the number of sizes above medium.
+For each size below small, multiply the cost
+by 1/(X+1) where "X" is the number of sizes lower than medium.

 ### Putting on and taking off armor
 It takes time to don and doff armor, you only recieve the effects of a set of
 armor after it has been fully donned.